BonkMasterMord/CPE-487/README.md

    - Once programmed, you should see the paddles and a blank field.
    - Press `btn0` to serve and start the game.

-## Description of Inputs and Outputs to the Nexys Board
+## Description of Inputs and Outputs of button controls to the Nexys Board with constraint file

 - **Inputs:**
   - `clk_in`: Main system clock input from the Nexys board’s oscillator.